JeslynB9/DataProjSt2/README.md

 # DataProjSt2
-This stage was visualising the data.
+The second stage of the data sciene project.
+This stage is all about data visualisation.